Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies: Health-Aware and User-Involved Charging Strategies

 \subsection{Charging Based on Tracking}

 Tracking-control-based charging is another way to guarantee health awareness and user objective satisfaction.
-A realization is shown in Fig.~\ref{LQT-Diagram}.
-When a user specifies the charging objective, a charging path can be generated.
+A schematic of its realization is shown in Figure~\ref{LQT-Diagram}.
+When a user specifies the charging objective, a charging trajectory can be generated.
 A charging controller will be in place to track the path.
-The path generation will be conducted with a mix of prior knowledge of the battery electrochemistries, health awareness and user needs.
-It is arguably realistic that an EV manufacturer can embed path generation algorithms into BMSs mounted on EVs, from which the user can select the one that best fits the needs when he/she intends to charge the EV.
-Leaving optimal charging path generation for our future quest, we narrow our attention to the focus of path-tracking-based charging control here.
+The trajectory generation will be conducted with a mix of prior knowledge of the battery electrochemistries, health awareness and user needs.
+It is arguably realistic that an EV manufacturer can embed trajectory generation algorithms into BMSs mounted on EVs, from which the user can select the one that best fits the needs when he/she intends to charge the EV.
+Leaving optimal charging trajectory generation for our future quest, we narrow our attention to the focus of path-tracking-based charging control here.

 Suppose that the user describes the target SoC and duration for charging, which are translated into the final state $\bar x$.
 Then a reference trajectory $r_k$ for $k=0,1,\cdots,N$ is calculated with $r_N = \bar x$.
 Note that the trajectory should constrain the difference between $V_b$ and $V_s$ to guarantee health.
 A linear quadratic state-feedback tracking can be considered for charging: